 Would you like to learn how I made these pretty Inspirational Farmhouse Wood signs?

 Firstly you need to choose your perfect bundle or fonts.
-I used The Love to Craft Vol II because I fell in love with the fonts they included and also a couple designs I knew I would use soon.
-If you like this bundle I would suggest getting yours quick because it will expire soon.
+I used The Love to Craft Vol II (which already expired but you can choose from many others) because I fell in love with the fonts they included and also a couple of designs I knew I would use soon.

 Once ready, let’s get crafty!!!